mrogunlana/Panama.Legacy/README.md

-> **NOTE:** This library is deprecatied in favor of https://github.com/mrogunlana/Panama.Core
+> **NOTE:** This library is deprecated in favor of https://github.com/mrogunlana/Panama.Core

 # Panama - a simple command architecture for .Net